MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 ## Configuration

 * In Microsoft Edge, go to settings, "View advanced settings", then turn "Block pop-ups" to off.
 This is required in order for BrowserEfficiencyTest to open new tabs in Microsoft Edge.
 * Under \BrowserEfficiencyTest\BrowserEfficiencyTest\bin\Debug, you'll see the JSON file `credentials.json`.
-You will have to provide credentials for any sceanrios that require them.
+You will have to provide credentials for any scenarios that require them.
 No test accounts/credentials are provided as part of this repo.
-If you're running the default set of scenarios (`-s all`), you'll need to provide credentials for test accounts for `facebook.com` and `gmail.com`.
+The standard workloads require some credentials to be provided by you. `representativelong` and `representativeshort` require that you provide log in credentials for Facebook, Pinterest, and Gmail (and the Gmail account must have at least 5 emails in the inbox). `heavymultitab` requires credentials for Facebook and Gmail.
+* In [Usage](Usage.md), each scenario specifies if it needs credentials to run.

 ### Recommendations to reduce variability